Hero image for ‘Bankruptcy in Tennessee’ using tri-star flag colors, Tennessee state outline with courthouse icon, and the US Bankruptcy Help logo.

 Tennessee bankruptcy infographic showing opt-out state exemption scheme, 6th Circuit affiliation, and map of Western, Middle, and Eastern federal districts with US Bankruptcy Help logo.

 Chapter 7 bankruptcy is the most common chapter filed by Tennesseans.
-It provides a way to discharge unsecured debts (like credit cards and medical bills) quickly.
-Here non-exempt assets are reconciled (sold or settled) to pay creditors.
-Not to worry though, Tennessee's bankruptcy exemptions protect most assets from creditors, so unwanted liquidation is rare if you are represented by experienced counsel.
+It provides a way to wipe out unsecured debts (like credit cards and medical bills) relatively quickly.
+In chapter 7, a trustee reviews your case and reconciles any non-exempt assets (sold or settled) to pay creditors.
+In practice, unwanted liquidation is rare in well-prepared cases, because Tennessee bankruptcy exemptions protect most everyday assets when they are used correctly.

 For this reason, knowledge of Tennessee bankruptcy exemptions is very important.
-It is highly recommended that anyone considering chapter 7 seek the guidance of an experienced Tennessee bankruptcy attorney so you don't lose anything in your filing.
+If you are seriously considering chapter 7, the best next step is to review our dedicated Tennessee Chapter 7 guide and speak with an experienced Tennessee bankruptcy attorney so you do not lose anything unnecessarily in your filing.

 Tennessee Bankruptcy Courts: Districts and Jurisdictions